-- Since 2013 Whakatāne's population has grown at an average rate of approximately 1.6% per annum.
-As at 30 June 2020, Whakatāne's population is estimated to be 38,200. - The Council manages over \$759 million of community assets. - Operating expenditure is averaged at \$92 million per annum over the LTP period. - The District Council employs approximately 313 full time equivalent staff, making it one of the larger employers in the Eastern Bay of Plenty. - There is insufficient land zoned at present to cope with expected growth. - Council needs to invest in new and upgraded infrastructure to service anticipated growth projections for the District. - The need to upgrade the District's three waters infrastructure and services provides the biggest challenge to the Council's long-term financial strategy.
-This is currently estimated to cost \$147 million over the LTP period. - In order to fund existing Council services and priority projects, including renewal of existing assets and new capital expenditure, \$361 million is planned to be invested over the LTP period.
-Grants and subsidies will be used to reduce the impact of this investment, and Councils rates and debt levels will also need to increase. - Council is proposing to introduce standardised rates increases for the first three years of the LTP to improve predictability levels for ratepayers.
+- Since 2013, the Whakatāne District's population has grown at an average rate of approximately 1.6 percent per annum.
+As at 30 June 2020, the Whakatāne District population is estimated to be 38,200. - There is insufficient land zoned at present to cope with expected growth. - Council needs to invest in new and upgraded infrastructure to service anticipated growth projections for the district. - The need to upgrade the district's three waters infrastructure and services provides the biggest challenge to the Council's long-term financial strategy.
+This is currently estimated to cost \$153 million over the LTP period. - The Council manages \$760 million of community assets (Total assets as at 1 July 2020). - Operating expenditure is averaged at \$90 million per annum over the LTP period. - The Whakatāne District Council employs approximately 313 full-time equivalent staff, making it one of the larger employers in the Eastern Bay of Plenty. - In order to fund existing Council services and priority projects, including renewal of existing assets and new capital expenditure, \$374 million is planned to be invested over 2021-31.
+Grants and subsidies will be used to reduce the impact of this investment, and Council's rates and debt levels will need to increase. - The Council has smoothed the planned growth in total rates required from the district over the first three years, and intends to manage its expenditure within this plan.
+It is important to note, however, that the rates increase for a particular property will be different each year.

-Balancing Affordability and Growth
+Balancing affordability and growth

-The District's population trend over the past two decades has been a static / reducing population.
-This trend has dramatically reversed in the past seven years with the District seeing significant lifts in property values, and consistent annual increases in the District's population.
+The district's population trend over the past two decades has been a static / reducing population.
+This trend has dramatically reversed in the past seven years with significant lifts in property values, and consistent annual increases in the district's population.